vippsas/vipps-order-management-api/vipps-order-management-api-quick-start.md

    You have now confirmed the payment in Vipps, setting the payment status to reserved.

+   **Note:**
+   The order doesn't need to exist yet.
+It is possible to add the receipt first, then create the order afterwards.

 1. Send request `Add an image to an order`.
 This creates an image that can be used in one or many receipts by using [`POST:/order-management/v1/images`][add-image-endpoint].